Global19-atlassian-net/targeted-phasing-consensus/README.md

 # add script folder to path
 cd targeted-phasing-consensus
 export PATH=$PWD:$PATH
-# ensure that samtools and arrow are in your path
+# ensure that samtools, bedtools, and arrow are in your path
 samtools --version  # should report >= 1.3.1
 bedtools --version  # should report >= 2.25
 arrow --version     # should report >= 2.2.0